 - Total Privacy: Designed with privacy at its core, Sonos Voice Control processes requests entirely on the device.
 No audio or transcript is sent to the cloud, stored, listened to, or read by other parties.

-- The Sonos Ray is not equipped with it own built-in microphone and requires a separate voice-capable Sonos speaker (like the Sonos One; sold separately) in order use Sonos Voice Control.
+- The Sonos Ray and One SL are not equipped with their own built-in microphone and requires a separate voice-capable Sonos speaker (like the Sonos One; sold separately) in order use Sonos Voice Control.

 - Click here for a more comprehensive list of Sonos Voice controls.

 - Make sure your Sonos device has the latest firmware/software update installed.

 Works With Alexa & Google Assistant: You can control your Sonos system through any Alexa or Google Assistant enabled device (including the Sonos One, Amazon Echo, and Google Home - all sold separately).
 Specific control functions will vary by digital voice assistant.
 You'll need to download the Alexa app (Apple iOS 14.0+, Android OS 8.0+) or Google Home App (for Apple iOS 14.0+ and Android OS 8.0+) onto your compatible mobile device for setup.

 - Amazon Alexa: You can ask Alexa to play music on a specific Sonos device in an specific room of your home from these featured music services (Apple Music, Amazon Music, TuneIn, Pandora, iHeartRadio, SiriusXM, & Spotify).
 Using the Alexa app, you can group your Sonos products and your Alexa-enabled devices together.
 This makes it easier for Alexa to control your Sonos products based on which room or area they are in.
 You can pause, resume, and skip songs, as well as change the volume with all Sonos compatible online music services.
 Click here for more information regarding Amazon Alexa on Sonos.